dropbox/json11/README.md

 __Maintenance note:__ This repo is stable but no longer actively maintained.
 No further development is planned, and no new feature PRs will be merged.
 Bug fixes may be merged on a volunteer basis.
-If you have questions or want to talk to other users of Djinni, you can join the Slack community via the link at the end of this document.